Tobshub/tobsblog-v2/src/content/blog/programming-after-one-year.md

 There was one video I finished though.
 It was [Learn JavaScript - Full Course for Beginners](https://youtu.be/PkZNo7MFNFg) on the freeCodeCamp youtube channel.
 It managed to cram the basics of JavaScript into me and I was able to start making basic JavaScript programs and using JavaScript to build webpages.

 Next I built some simple projects using [Web Dev Simplified](https://www.youtube.com/c/webdevsimplified) tutorials.
-I'll say the only reason these were useful to me is because of the type of learner I am.
+I'll say the only reason those were useful to me is because of the type of learner I am.
 After watching and following along the tutorial, I didn't stop there.
-I always made sure to try and build the tutorial project again but without watching the video, only referecing a part of the video when I was stuck or didn't understand something.
+I always made sure to try and build the tutorial project again but without watching the video, only referencing a part of the video when I was stuck or didn't understand something.
 This helped to cull some wrong assumptions or correct misunderstandings I got from the initial build of the tutorial project.
 It also allowed me to put my own spin on things and develop a _relatively_ deeper understanding of what I was doing.

 Somehow I moved from making simple websites and browser games to building websites that made use of APIs.
 I built a simple weather app, as all JS devs do, and I gained some understanding of how REST APIs work - and like every noob, I had my API key in my code as a variable.

-At this point, I was already learning git and Github putting all my projects in repositories of their own and slowly understanding the importance of version history.
+At this point, I was already learning git and Github, putting all my projects in repositories of their own and slowly understanding the importance of version history.

 I had done some frontend challenges from [Frontend Mentor](https://www.frontendmentor.io/) and had gotten some tips to improve my use of semantic HTML and CSS.
 Because Frontend Mentor requires you to host your code, on Github Pages for example, I had to learn a bit about that.
 As a beginner, I was super excited how easy it was to make a "website" I had made available for others to see and use.